18 Jan 2021

 It’s what many experts believe will occur in all industries in the coming months due to the worldwide pandemic .
 With millions of people around the world still confined, and many others adjusting back to “normal life”, many people are wondering how can the future look anything like what we once knew.
 This transformation might be scary for some.
 However, the reality is that the food industry is always evolving.
 Which begs the question, where is it headed next?

 One belief is that plant based will play an important role in the consumers new normal.
-In April, IPSOS interviewed 28,000 people worldwide: 79% of those consumers stated they will seek out products that are healthier and better for the environment.
+During the first Covid-19 lockdown, IPSOS interviewed" 28,000 people worldwide: 79% of those consumers stated they will seek out products that are healthier and better for the environment.
 And in some countries, such as Brazil and Mexico, up to 91% of respondents agreed with that statement.
 And with intent often comes growth; in China the plant based meat alternative market is expected to grow to $12 billion by 2023, up from $10 billion in 2018.

 Why is the plant based market expected to grow so quickly?
 What started out as a grass roots effort against animal cruelty, the plant based diet then transitioned to a trend adopted from celebrities ranging from Paul McCartney to Miley Cyrus.
 Now that it has the halo effect, it’s no surprise there are over 94 million pictures tagged “#vegan” and over 28 million tagged #plantbased on Instagram.